thoughtbot/superglue/README.md

 Breezy's opinion is that its much saner to leave the business models/logic to the backend, and shape state on the frontend for presentational purposes only.
 In other words, there is no User model, only pages presented with `User`-like data.

-Implementation-wise, every page is given a node in the redux tree, and there is likely duplication of state across children.
-For example, a shared header `User` header.
-This means Breezy's store shape falls on the extreme end of denormalization.
+Breezy's store shape falls on the extreme end of denormalization, every page state is given a node in the redux tree.
+There is likely duplication of state across children for example, a shared `User` header.

-Intead of normalizing state, Breezy give you tools that immutably update cross-cutting concerns like a shared header.
+Intead of normalizing state through business models, Breezy give you tools that make it easy to immutably update cross-cutting concerns like a shared header.

 ##### A Personal Note
 I think the biggest advantage of this approach is that it makes optimistic updates incredibly straight forward.
 Since optimistic updates are about **looking** like an action commited, rather than actually commiting, we can frame the question as "What part of the page I want to update" instead of "What business models do I have to update?".